Dutch Caribbean Coast Guard: West Indies Guard Ship

 The West Indies Guard Ship (WIGS) is a ship of the Royal Netherlands Navy that rotates about every six months.
 It can be a frigate but more commonly one of the Navy's Holland-class offshore patrol vessels is deployed to the region.
 This vessel usually carries an NHIndustries NH90 helicopter for search and rescue tasks and pursuit of suspect vessels.

 A special boarding team from the U.S. Coast Guard can be embarked on board the WIGS, authorized to carry out boardings beyond the territorial waters of the Dutch Caribbean islands.
 This cooperation between Aruba, Curaçao, the Netherlands, Sint Maarten, the United States, and other actors is formalized in the Joint Interagency Task Force South, situated in Key West, Florida, United States.

 Personnel

-DCCG has approximately 160 personnel.
-Of these, 140 come from Aruba, Curaçao, and Sint Maarten, and 20 from the Royal Netherlands Navy.
-These 160 consist mostly of personnel actually deployed to carry out operations and the occupation of the Coast Guard bases.
-In addition, there are about 15 employees who staff the Operations Center / RCC 24 hours a day.
+DCCG has approximately 240 personnel.
+Of these, 205 come from Aruba, Curaçao, Bonaire, Sint Maarten, Saba and St. Eustatius and 25 from the Royal Netherlands Navy.
+These consist mostly of personnel actually deployed to carry out operations and the occupation of the Coast Guard bases.
+In addition, there are about 30 employees who staff the Operations Center / RCC 24 hours a day.